dawei-hu/speech-enhancement-CNN/README.md

 4. Patch extraction

-Split into 64-frame blocks on time axis.
+Split into 64-frame blocks on the time axis.

 5. Dataset split: